Differentiated Instruction

 Eliminates cognitive, physical, physiological, language, and social/emotional barriers | Works around barriers (Oregon State University) |

-As you can see, there are some similarities between Universal Design for Learning and differentiated instruction.
+As you can see, Universal Design for Learning and Differentiated Instruction share some similarities.
 Both approaches work to support the learning of all students in meaningful ways.
-Additionally, the planning of the approaches is different.
-UDL is something that instructors can do on the front end of their academic planning, but differentiated instruction requires instructors to adapt the content and activities after students have demonstrated that they would benefit from a different approach to instruction.
+They differ in the planning of the approaches: Instructors can do UDL on the front end of their academic planning, but Differentiated Instruction requires instructors to adapt the content and activities after students demonstrate that they would benefit from a different approach to instruction.

 References